-The exam will be offered as a secure, remote proctored online exam starting in spring 2021.
+The exam will be offered as a secure, remote, proctored, online exam starting in July 2021.
 Questions about the application process may be directed to certification@theaawa.org.

-Membership in The Association is not required to pursue certification; however, members receive a significant discount on exam fees and recertification fees.
+Membership in The Association is not required to pursue certification; however, members receive a significant discount on exam fees and recertification fees, as well as many other benefits.

-Within approximately fourteen (14) business days of receipt of your completed online application, The Association will review eligibility qualifications, verify your employment history, and notify you by email of your eligibility determination.
-Eligibility to take the CAWA exam shall be valid for one year from the date of the application payment, unless otherwise specified by The Association staff.
+Within approximately fourteen (14) business days (though most typically within two [2] business days) of receipt of your completed online application, The Association will review eligibility qualifications, verify your employment history, and notify you by email of your application status.
+Eligibility to take the CAWA exam shall be valid for one year from the date of the application approval notice, unless otherwise specified by The Association staff.

 Eligible candidates will be provided with logistical details related to accessing the CAWA Exam Prep package, paying for the exam, and scheduling an online proctored testing appointment.
 The CAWA Exam Prep Package contains information about how to prepare for and take the CAWA exam, including a practice exam, flashcards, study guides, and other preparation resources such as a private Facebook group.
 The CAWA Exam Prep Package fee is not refundable under any circumstances.
+Candidates may take the exam up to two times within the one-year period, with a minimum thirty-day waiting period between exams.